Offers parents tips and tools to help boys move beyond persistent gender stereotypes to full humanity.

 Jennifer Fink is a tireless advocate for boys, with four boys of her own.
 In Building Boys she distills the research into 10 simple rules any parent can use to guide their sons' development.
 Not only do her guidelines and analysis fit the newest research on boys, they also fit common sense--which is something that parents today find immensely important.
 I highly recommend this book to anyone raising boys.

 It is routine to identify and discuss how gender norms can be harmful for girls.
 But we don't often elaborate on how gender norms can be harmful for boys, too.
 And we definitely don't often discuss how to counter those harmful gender norms to raise wonderful, decent, loving boys.
-This is why Building Boys is such an important book for 2023, where Fink outlines such important topics as alternative perceptions of masculinity and emotional intelligence - and here's the best part - with real, applicable ideas on how to integrate these into your son's life.
+This is why Building Boys is such an important book, where Fink outlines such important topics as alternative perceptions of masculinity and emotional intelligence - and here's the best part - with real, applicable ideas on how to integrate these into your son's life.
 Parents of boys - you won't be disappointed!

 Building Boys starts with a critical acknowledgement - that boys confront a world of stereotypes - and offers a roadmap for parents wanting to help them hold onto their true selves.
 At a time when masculinity itself is weaponized, it is refreshing to hear from a savvy mother who simply wants all our sons to flourish.